 The causes of eczema can very from child to child, including but not limited to dry skin, skin irritants, stress, cold weather, bathing in hot water, diet, and even other medications.
 Cases of childhood eczema can vary in severity and are linked to family history and genetics.
 Moreover, eczema affects children that are predisposition to have, or already suffer from allergies and asthma.

 Treating eczema in children isn’t as easy as giving them cold medicine when they have a cold.
 In fact, as there is no identified cure, it is impossible to fully get rid of eczema.
 However, you can mitigate symptoms and manage flare ups through proactive and reactive methods.

 For proactive methods, recognising your child’s triggers and stimuluses for flare ups and managing exposure is important.
-This could include a trial and error period of finding out which triggers are worse than others from the above causations.
+This could include a period of finding out which triggers are worse than others from the above causations.
 For example, if your child was allergic to cats, you would lessen or try to completely avoid their contact with felines.

 Moreover, creating a daily warm bath and moisturising routine before bed will help keep skin soft and supple, preventing worsened eczema from dry and flaky skin.